Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 - Write practice essays/long responses and get the marked for feedback

-But before you start going all Nietzsche-an on me, let’s put this all into perspective.
+But before you start thinking this is too much to do, let’s put this all into perspective.

 - Most Universities and Tertiary Institutions offer ‘Alternate Entry’ schemes: This means that if you don’t make it with your ATAR, there are still ways to get into your course.